plshivagami/Unit1.BakedPotatoes/recipe.md

 5. Rub the potato with cooking oil.
 6. Sprinkle salt generously over the potato.
 7. Bake the potato for 45-60 minutes.

+### Review
+  Finally Baked the Potato, it was Awesome.